-- An injury or illness that requires hospitalisation for immediate treatment; - The amputation of a body part; - A serious head injury, eye injury, burn or spinal injury; - Loss of bodily function (e.g. consciousness, speech, movement of limb, etc.); - Serious lacerations (cuts) which cause muscle, tendon, nerve or blood vessel damage or impairment: - Contracting a serious infection where work is a significant contributing factor; - An injury or illness that requires medical treatment within 48 hours of exposure (such as inhalation of toxic chemicals); - An unplanned or uncontrolled incident that exposes workers or others to serious risk (such as exposure to a substance escaping or leaking, an explosion or fire, an electric shock, a thing falling from height, collapse or partial collapse of a structure or ventilation interruption); - Bullying and/or harassment.
+- An injury or illness that requires hospitalisation for immediate treatment; - The amputation of a body part; - A serious head injury, eye injury, burn or spinal injury; - Loss of bodily function (e.g. consciousness, speech, movement of limb, etc); - Serious lacerations (cuts) which cause muscle, tendon, nerve or blood vessel damage or impairment; - Contracting a serious infection where work is a significant contributing factor; - An injury or illness that requires medical treatment within 48 hours of exposure (such as inhalation of toxic chemicals); - An unplanned or uncontrolled incident that exposes workers or others to serious risk (such as exposure to a substance escaping or leaking, an explosion or fire, an electric shock, a thing falling from height, collapse or partial collapse of a structure or ventilation interruption); - Bullying and/or harassment.

 In the first instance students should report it to the industry employer.
 Students must also report it to the University as soon as possible.
-Reporting should be in writing to: engworkexperience@canterbury.ac.nz.
+Reporting is to be in writing to: health-safety@canterbury.ac.nz using either a copy of the organisation's reporting form, or on the University Event Report.

-Students who feel distressed in the work place should discuss that with the organisation, and if that fails or is impractical to do, are then invited to contact the Work Experience Coordinators on 03 369 4274 / 369 3531 or Security on 0800 823 637 / 03 369 2888.
-If in doubt about the best course of action, the Faculty of Engineering are available over the summer to provide advice.
+Students who feel distressed in the work place should discuss that with the organisation, and if that fails or is impractical to do, are then invited to contact the Work Experience Coordinators on 03 369 4274/369 3531 or Security on 0800 823 637/03 369 2888.
+If in doubt about the best course of action, the College of Engineering are available over the summer to provide advice.

-Successful Work Experience
+4. Successful Work Experience